XENONnT/WFSim/strax_interface/README.md

 ## Known issues
-Afterpulses are by default not included.
+-Afterpulses are by default not included.
 This is due to two reasons.
 First is strax has a hard time with very long peaks.
 When including afterpulses the peaks get downsampled to still fit into the 200 samples of data we use to store sumwaveforms.
 This causes a S2 to be downsampled into 1 bin and having a very small afterpulse somewhere much later.
 The other thing is it is currently just not working due to some typo.

-The digitizer baseline is not added to the records.
+-The digitizer baseline is not added to the records.

+-You cannot read in instructions from somewhere

+-We do not save the instructions

+-The pulses are not cliped when they should saturate